tonyksong/genie/README.md

       1. Generates *LasVegas-cv-algos.csv*
    1. Run recommender.py

-1. EXECUTION - How to run a demo on your code
+1. EXECUTION - How to run a demo

    1. Navigate to `/app` folder, and run *run.py*
    1. Copy local host 5000 link into Firefox browser and load page